Teachers, Authors, Speakers, Writers And Experts!

 The World Wide Web has a history of being free.
 Many of the dot com crashed companies had a foundation in providing free stuff, but failed because they had no way to effectively monetize what they offered.
 Today’s web is a little bit more cautious when it comes to profitability, but the mentality that you should get things for free online hasn’t changed.

-Free email, free websites, free content, free telephone calls, free instant messaging, free videos, free music – the web is built on a foundation of free, and web users expect things to be free.
+Free email, free websites, free content, free telephone calls, free instant messaging, free videos, free music, free social media, free apps – the web is built on a foundation of free, and web users expect things to be free.
 This is why if you intend to do anything online and expect people to pay attention, you better be giving it away for free.

 I could have attempted to sell the Blueprint just as Rich could have sold the Manifesto and his other reports, but the windfall and preeminence building exposure that came from releasing the content for free, firmly demonstrates that the free line is a concept that works – you can launch entire businesses on it.